Reggie Thornton

-Reginald Orlando Thornton (born September 26, 1967) is an American former professional football wide receiver.
-He was selected 116th overall by the Minnesota Vikings in the fifth round of the 1990 NFL draft.
+Reginald Orlando Thornton (born September 26, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Bowling Green Falcons and was selected by the Minnesota Vikings in the fifth round of the 1990 NFL draft with the 116th overall pick.
 He played for the Indianapolis Colts in 1991 and the Cincinnati Bengals in 1993.